LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 # Morphology_Yeast_Mitochondria

-Analysis of morphology of control and H2O2-treated *mitochondria* in images acquired by a widefield fluorescence microscope (WF) to distinguish differences between a wildtype strain (WT) (both control and H2O2-treated) and a mutant strain the experiments (both control and H2O2-treated as well).
-The analysis was done with and the pictures were created and provided by Dr. Jana Vojtová, [Laboratory of Cell Reproduction, Institute of Microbiology of the Czech Academy of Sciences, Prague, Czech Republic](https://mbucas.cz/en/research/biology-of-the-cell-and-bioinformatics/laboratory-of-cell-reproduction/))
+Analysis of Mitochondrial Morphology Using Widefield Fluorescence Microscopy and Image Processing Macros

 **Macros for [ImageJ/Fiji](https://fiji.sc/).**

+### Introduction

+This study entails a meticulous examination of the morphology of control and H2O2-treated mitochondria, employing images acquired through a widefield fluorescence microscope (WF).
+The primary objective is to discern disparities between a wildtype strain (WT) under both control and H2O2-treated conditions and a mutant strain subjected to the same experimental variations.
+Dr. Jana Vojtová from the [Laboratory of Cell Reproduction, Institute of Microbiology of the Czech Academy of Sciences, Prague, Czech Republic](https://mbucas.cz/en/research/biology-of-the-cell-and-bioinformatics/laboratory-of-cell-reproduction/)) cooperated with the analysis and provided the images.

+### Instrumentation and Imaging Modalities

+The Olympus IX-71 inverted microscope equipped with a 100x PlanApochromat objective (NA 1.4) was utilized for imaging both fluorescence and Nomarski Differential Interference Contrast (DIC) modalities.
+The GFP filter block was employed for fluorescence imaging (exc.
+488 nm/em.
+507 nm).

+### Image Processing Macros

+Three distinct macros were developed for ImageJ/Fiji to process the acquired images:

 ### Short description